Home Learn What is Primary Market? Definition, Functions, and Role

 To Wrap It Up…

-The primary market offers a unique opportunity for investors to participate in the growth of promising companies.
-And it can also be an excellent platform for companies to showcase their potential and raise their profile.
+The primary market offers investors a chance to invest in the growth of companies.
+It also serves as a platform for companies to raise capital and increase visibility.

 FAQs

-In India, as in other markets, primary marketing transactions involve investors directly buying shares or bonds from a company.
-For companies in India aiming to go public and create a new issues marketfor shares, approval from the Securities and Exchange Board of India (SEBI), comparable to the U.S. SEC, is mandatory.
+In India, the primary market allows investors to buy shares or bonds directly from companies.
+For companies to go public, they must get approval from the Securities and Exchange Board of India (SEBI), similar to the U.S. SEC.

 All About Investment Concepts on smallcase –